-In March 2013, we entered into a loan and security agreement with a lender for a revolving line of credit for up to \$12.5 million.
+In March 2013, we entered into the Loan and Security Agreement with a lender for a revolving line of credit for up to \$12.5 million.
 The revolving line of credit bears monthly interest at a variable annual rate of prime plus 1.25%, and matures in March 2015.
 Interest is due and payable on the last business day of each month during the term of the loan, and all amounts outstanding under the revolving line of credit are due and payable in March 2015.
-In

-December 2013, we drew the full available amount of our revolving line of credit of \$12.5 million, all of which remained outstanding as of March 31, 2014.
-In October 2013, this loan and security agreement was amended to provide for an additional \$5.0 million term loan in connection with our acquisition of SoCoCare.
-Monthly interest-only payments are due on the term loan in equal monthly installments through September 2014, at which point principal and interest payments are due in equal monthly installments through the maturity of the term loan in March 2017.
+In December 2013, we drew the full available amount of our revolving line of credit of \$12.5 million, all of which remained outstanding as of June 30, 2014.
+In October 2013, the Loan and Security Agreement was amended to provide for an additional \$5.0 million term loan in connection with our acquisition of SoCoCare.
+Interest-only payments are due on the term loan in equal monthly installments through September 2014, at which point principal and interest payments are due in equal monthly installments through the maturity of the term loan in March 2017.
 The term loan carries a variable annual interest rate of prime plus 1.50%.
-This loan and security agreement, as amended, contains certain covenants, including the requirement that we maintain \$5.5 million of cash deposited with the lender for the term of the agreement.
-The loan and security agreement includes the occurrence of a material adverse effect, as defined in the agreement and determined by the lender, as an event of default.
+The Loan and Security Agreement, as amended, contains certain covenants, including the requirement that we maintain \$5.5 million of cash deposited with the lender for the term of the agreement.
+The Loan and Security Agreement includes the occurrence of a material adverse effect, as defined in the agreement and determined by the lender, as an event of default.